kristerkari/HTML-newsletter-builder/readme.md

 It is built using [HTML Email Boilerplate](http://htmlemailboilerplate.com/), [Jade](http://jade-lang.com/) (HTML templates), [Stylus](http://learnboost.github.com/stylus/) (CSS styles) and [Premailer](http://premailer.dialect.ca/) (Inline styles for the newsletter).
 It uses [Jake](https://github.com/mde/jake) as a build tool.

-This tool is still very much work in progress, but hopefully it can be a solid base for building HTML newsletters.
+This tool is still very much work in progress, but hopefully it can become a solid base for building HTML newsletters.

 ## Installing